 How to Fix Driver Power State Failure on Windows 10

-If you get Driver Power State Failure error in Windows 10, don’t worry.
-This type of failure can be caused by several reasons.
+If you get the Driver Power State Failure error in Windows 10, don’t worry.
+There are a few different reasons why you might be experiencing this type of failure.
 In most situations, it’s caused by power setting issues or driver issues.
-You can fix the error with one of the solutions below.
+Fortunately, fixing the error is relatively simple.

-There are three solutions you can try to fix the error.
+We’ve included three solutions below that you can try to fix the error.
 You may not have to try them all.
 Just work your way down until you find the one that works for you.

 The problem can be caused by power setting issues.
 So change the power settings to see if this resolves the problem.